Campbell-Muscle-Lab/MATMyoSim/docs/pages/structures/protocol/protocol.md

 ---
-title: Protocols
+title: Protocol
+parent: Structures
 has_children: False
-nav_order: 7
+nav_order: 10
 ---

-# Protocols
+# Protocol

 In MATMyoSim, protocols are text files that contain 4 columns of data.
 Each row in the file defines the properties for the corresponding time-step in the simulation.